AT 2025abao: The fourth luminous red nova in M 31

-The Spectro-Photometer for the History of the Universe, Epoch of Reionization and Ices Explorer \citep[SPHEREx;][]{Bock2025arXiv251102985B} is a space telescope launched on 11 March 2025 to conduct an all-sky survey in 102 infrared colours between 0.75 and 5 $\mu$m, hence covering a wide range of wavelengths from the NIR to the mid infrared (MIR) domains.
-During its first scanning of the whole celestial sphere, between MJD 60865 and 60902 ($-121$ d to $-84$ d), it observed the field of \obj\ during the pre-LRN phase, at a time close to the optical minimum.
-We retrieved the calibrated SED \citep{Akeson2025arXiv251115823A, Hui2026arXiv260209139H}, from the Spectrophotometry Tool available in the NASA/IPAC Infrared Science Archive webpage\footnote{\url{https://irsa.ipac.caltech.edu/applications/spherex/tool-spectrophotometry}}.
-The IR SED of the precursor of \obj\ from SPHEREx is presented in Figure~\ref{fig:Spherex}.
+The Spectro-Photometer for the History of the Universe, Epoch of Reionization and Ices Explorer \citep[SPHEREx;][]{Bock2026ApJ...999..139B} is a space telescope launched on 2025 March 11 to conduct an all-sky survey in 102 infrared colours between 0.75 and 5 $\mu$m, hence covering a wide range of wavelengths from the NIR to the mid-infrared (MIR) domains.
+During its first scanning of the whole celestial sphere, between MJD 60865 and 60902 ($-121$~d to $-84$ d), it observed the field of \obj\ during the pre-LRN phase, at a time close to the optical minimum.
+We retrieved the public calibrated SED \citep{Akeson2025arXiv251115823A, Hui2026arXiv260209139H} from the spectrophotometry tool available on the NASA/IPAC Infrared Science Archive web page.\footnote{\url{https://irsa.ipac.caltech.edu/applications/spherex/tool-spectrophotometry}} The IR SED of the precursor of \obj\ from SPHEREx is presented in Fig.~\ref{fig:Spherex}.